dkvz/new-blog-poc/README.md

 Trying Philosopher for article content.

+I'll do the woff and woff2 later, maybe Webpack or another bundler can generate them for me.
+Let's use the TTFs for now.

+Actually I'll just use the Google CDN imports for now.

 # TODO
 - [x] Add the full size svg in noscript tags.
 - [ ] Add animation with intersection observer for article body titles.